-Notes to the Separate Financial Statements (Continued) For the Year Ended 31 December 2016
+Notes to the Separate Financial Statements (Continued) For the Year Ended 31 December 2016 (in Kazakhstani Tenge and in millions, unless otherwise stated)

 Recoverability of deferred tax assets

 The management of the Bank is confident that no valuation allowance against deferred tax assets at the reporting date is considered necessary, because it is more likely than not that the deferred tax asset will be fully realized.
 As at 31 December 2016 and 2015 the carrying value of deferred tax assets amounted to KZT Nil.